 Just look at Golden Financial’s track record and online customer reviews.

 We’ve had less than a handful of complaints over the last six years.
 This huge success is mainly attributed to the fact that we offer multiple debt relief options for Pennsylvania residents to choose from.

 Having said that, debt validation is by far the most popular plan.

-At times, creditors know that they’ve violated rules and regulations so will quickly agree to stop collection on a debt and remove the debt from a person’s credit report.
+At times, creditors know that they’ve violated rules and regulations so they will quickly agree to stop collection on debt and remove the debt from a person’s credit report.

 Why Validation Over Debt Settlement?

 On average you will pay back around 70% of your debt if it gets settled, including all fees and the total cost.
 If a debt is invalidated, you will pay around 45% of your total balance in total.